 The Audubon Clinic is one of three outpatient clinics, that, in conjunction with the 5 South inpatient unit located at the New York State Psychiatric Institute (NYSPI), make up the Washington Heights Community Service (WHCS).
 Our mission is to provide culturally sensitive, recovery-oriented, evidence based outpatient psychiatric services of the highest quality to all our clients.
 The Audubon Clinic provides outpatient psychiatric services to adults 18 years of age and older.
+No one will be denied access to services due to inability to pay; and there is a discounted/sliding fee schedule available based on family size and income.

 The Audubon Clinic is staffed by highly trained staff including psychiatrists, psychologists, nurses, social workers, occupational therapists, peer specialists, and mental health therapy aides, many staff members have faculty appointments in the Columbia University Irving Medical School.
 They provide an array of services focused on helping individuals recover to the greatest extent possible, the roles, responsibilities, goals, relationships, mental and emotional well-being, disrupted by their illness.
 The staff is particularly skilled and experienced in the treatment of psychotic disorders, mood disorders, and anxiety disorders, among others.